Jochen Mass: Career

-After driving three races for them in 1973, he secured a full-time ride with Surtees for the 1974 season.
+After driving three races for them in 1973, Mass secured a full-time ride with Surtees for the 1974 season.
 Mass soon was unhappy with the team, because John Surtees couldn't afford to pay him regularly and they were using cheap, low-quality material for the car which broke constantly.
 At the 1974 Monaco Grand Prix qualifying a part of the right rear suspension broke on his TS16.
 Mass blamed it on faulty material, while John Surtees insisted that Mass hit the wall somewhere on the track.
 Mass subsequently refused to start the race.
 He continued to race for the team for five more races until John Surtees agreed to let him out of his contract and Mass went on to sign with McLaren.
 At the last race of the season at Watkins Glen, his replacement at Surtees, Helmut Koinigg, whom Mass warned about the car on the flight to North America, died in an accident caused by suspension failure.

-He drove a McLaren-Ford to third place in the 1975 Brazilian Grand Prix at Interlagos.
+Mass drove a McLaren-Ford to third place in the 1975 Brazilian Grand Prix at Interlagos.

 Mass won the 1975 Spanish Grand Prix after leader, Rolf Stommelen's car hit a protective barrier, exploded into flames, and catapulted into the crowd at the Montjuich circuit.
 Four spectators were killed and twelve were injured.
-Stommelen suffered multiple fractures and was in critical condition after the accident.
-Mass was declared the winner in his Texaco McLaren-Ford, when the race was stopped immediately after the accident.
+Stommelen suffered multiple fractures and was in critical condition after the accident, taking three months to fully recover.
+Mass was declared the winner in his Texaco McLaren-Ford, when the race was stopped immediately after the accident (being the last win for a German driver for the next 17 years, until the 1992 Belgian Grand Prix with Michael Schumacher).